Using the Income Approach for Residential Property Tax Appeals

 Frequently Asked Questions

-What should I know about using the income approach for residential property tax appeals?
+How can I use the income approach for a residential property tax appeal?

 The income approach values a property based on its rental income potential.
 While primarily used for commercial properties, it can apply to residential properties that are or could be rented.
-If comparable rental data shows your home would generate less income than the assessment implies, you have an argument.
+Look for comparable rental data to show your home's potential income.

 When the Income Approach Works for Residential?